EV Charging Infrastructure Has a Soft Costs Problem

 Credit: Rocky Mountain Institute

+According to the latest data from the U.S. Department of Energy, there are 27,191 EV charging stations and 86,028 individual charging ports in the U.S. That's up from the nearly 16,000 public EV charging stations online in 2017.

+Impressive growth, to be sure, but much faster deployment will be needed to meet increased charging demand as automakers roll out more EV models in the coming years.
+ChargePoint, which operates the world's largest EV charging network, remains the dominant player in the U.S. market today.
+EVgo operates the nation's largest network of public fast-charging stations.

-Nelder and Rogers believe a collaborative effort shepherded by the U.S. Department of Energy as well as DOE’s national laboratories will likely be necessary to grapple with the soft costs of EV charging infrastructure.
+Looking forward, Nelder and Rogers believe a collaborative effort shepherded by the U.S. Department of Energy as well as DOE’s national laboratories will likely be necessary to grapple with the soft costs of EV charging infrastructure.

 “It took the better part of a decade to figure out all the soft-cost problems related to solar installations, and then to start coming up with ways to fix those problems,” said Nelder.
 “It took numerous efforts by at least two, maybe three national labs, sustained over a period of years, to study this question.”